bardiaHSZD/sagemaker_sentiment_analysis_webapp/README.md

-# sagemaker_sentiment_analysis_webapp
+# SageMaker Deployment Project

-This is a PyTorch web app for sentiment analysis of movie reviews, which invokes a PyTorch RNN to analyze user reviews from movie revies such as IMDB.
-This serves as the final project for the Udacity Nona-Degree "Deep Learning"
+The notebook and Python files provided here, once completed, result in a simple web app which interacts with a deployed recurrent neural network performing sentiment analysis on movie reviews.
+This project assumes some familiarity with SageMaker, the mini-project, Sentiment Analysis using XGBoost, should provide enough background.

+Please see the [README](https://github.com/udacity/sagemaker-deployment/tree/master/README.md) in the root directory for instructions on setting up a SageMaker notebook and downloading the project files (as well as the other notebooks).